jackobailey/information/README.md

 ## Installation

 For now, `information` is available only on GitHub.
-You can install it using `devtools` by running the following code in R:
+To install it, run the following code in R:

 ``` r
 devtools::install_github("jackobailey/information")